jorendorff/a-history-of-the-world-notes/013-Indus-seal.md

 ## Discussion

+(research) The program says that the Indus civilization covered about 200,000 square miles.
+How big is that?
+What familiar country or state covers about the same area?

+What were Indus seals were used for?

 "Is it possible that these societies were based not on coercion but on consensus?"
 Does the program ever answer this question?
 What do you think?

-What does the program say the Indus seals were probably used for?
-It occurred to me that if people carried seals around, they might have been for signing things—your stamp could be your signature.
-What makes this unlikely?
+What were the likely causes of the decline of the Indus civilization?

 (research) The program mentions that the cities of the Indus Valley civilization "show no signs of being fortified".
 First of all, is this really so remarkable?
 What would fortification look like in this era?
-How was Babylon fortified?
+How was Babylon (for example) fortified?

 (research) Is it even true that the Indus Valley cities "show no signs of being fortified"?
-Part of Mohenjo-Daro is called "the Citadel" by the archaeologists who excavated it.
+Part of Mohenjo-Daro was called "the Citadel" by the archaeologists who excavated it.
 What was it?
-Is it really a citadel?
+Was it really a citadel?
 How does
 [Wikipedia describe Mohenjo-daro's fortifications](https://en.wikipedia.org/wiki/Mohenjo-daro)?
 Were there city walls?
 What about Harappa?